 Companies that are not in possession of any financial collaterals are strongly encouraged to obtain such instruments.

-There will be information on the website regarding international financial institutions/banks available to support buyers.
+There is information on PRISMA website regarding international financial institutions/banks available to support buyers.

 It is the responsibility of each participant in AggregateEU to secure financial collaterals (e.g. stand-by letter of credit, parent company guarantee, credit rating).